 In existing markets, it's important to differentiate.
 It's also important to realise, however, that to be different usually costs more as it's cheaper for everyone to use the same suppliers at the expense of being unique.
-That is the tension in most markets that leads start up businesses to fail to effectively differentiate and to become simply a "me-too" business.
+That is the tension in most markets that leads start-up businesses to fail to effectively differentiate and to become simply a "me-too" business.
 If you want to enter crowded, "red ocean" market places, make sure that you are different.
 Give customers something to love.

 In new markets, a company will be approaching potential customers with a product or service that has never existed before, which will allow them to do things that they couldn't do before.
-Alternatively, it will be approaching an entirely new class of user with either a dramatically lower or higher cost version of an existing product or service.
+Alternatively, it will be approaching an entirely new class of users with either a dramatically lower or higher cost version of an existing product or service.
 Almost by definition, a new market will not have any customers in it yet, so there is nobody to know what the product or service can do or why they should use it.
-This makes getting any type of meaningful feedback on the product or service more challenging, since the product is unknown to users.
+This makes getting any type of meaningful feedback on the product or service more challenging since the product is unknown to users.
 It also makes generating any significant demand more costly.

 The key in new markets is understanding whether a large enough customer base exists and whether customers can be persuaded to buy at a price that makes the venture economically viable.
 Serious problems can arise when, based upon untested assumptions about a market that has never previously existed, companies rush into the customer creation and company building phase of their business development without having first validated their assumptions and ensuring that there was a market large enough for them to profitably develop.

 Naturally, you cannot position your company at all in a new market as there are no existing companies with which to compare it.
 So, in new markets, it is important to communicate a vision of and passion for what you are trying to achieve.
-For example, when Airbnb opened up the "peer to peer" accomodation market, they had the challenge of communicating the novel idea that people would want to rent out their homes to people who wanted to stay in other strangers homes.
-As they had no service to compare it against and they could not really focus on the features of their service (how do you think "sleep in a strangers bed" would have gone down as a strapline?), they positioned the service in terms of it's economic benefits and it being a friendlier, more personal experience.
+For example, when Airbnb opened up the "peer to peer" accommodation market, they had the challenge of communicating the novel idea that people would want to rent out their homes to people who wanted to stay in other strangers' homes.
+As they had no service to compare it against and they could not really focus on the features of their service (how do you think "sleep in a strangers bed" would have gone down as a strapline?), they positioned the service in terms of its economic benefits and it being a friendlier, more personal experience.

-In existing markets where the status quo is so large and powerful that they would simply be unassailable through head on competition, the only option is to redefine the market in which you operate, creating in effect a new market for an existing product.
-A new business, based upon it's knowledge of the market, may be able to identify a sizeable segment at the lower end who will buy "good enough" performance at a significantly reduced price.
-They may be able to dominate that segment or micro segment of the market without ever directly competing with more established and better capitalised companies.
+In existing markets where the status quo is so large and powerful that they would simply be unassailable through head-on competition, the only option is to redefine the market in which you operate, creating in effect a new market for an existing product.
+A new business, based upon its knowledge of the market, may be able to identify a sizeable segment at the lower end who will buy "good enough" performance at a significantly reduced price.
+They may be able to dominate that segment or micro-segment of the market without ever directly competing with more established and better-capitalised companies.

-This decision to effectively side step the existing competition by focusing on a sub-set of demand in the market has worked well for a broad range of businesses.
-For example, here in the UK, we have seen the emergence of the "no frills" airlines such as Ryanair and EasyJet which have thrived despite the dominance of the big traditional airlines such as British Airways and Virgin.
-They found that a low margin, high volume business model that still made attractive profits due to the pared down nature of their offering.
-If you are looking to enter a resegmented market as a low cost entrant, then you will face many of the challenges that companies that have created new products or services for a new, untested market face and will need to proceed with some caution, although customers will migrate to the new market you are creating from adjacent markets.
-The challenge facing the low cost entrant into their own new segment of an existing market is to communicate how and why the new market segment is different and important to your customers.
+This decision to effectively sidestep the existing competition by focusing on a sub-set of demand in the market has worked well for a broad range of businesses.
+For example, here in the UK, we have seen the emergence of the "no-frills" airlines such as Ryanair and EasyJet which have thrived despite the dominance of the big traditional airlines such as British Airways and Virgin.
+They found that a low margin, high volume business model that still made attractive profits due to the pared-down nature of their offering.
+If you are looking to enter a resegmented market as a low-cost entrant, then you will face many of the challenges that companies that have created new products or services for a new, untested market face and will need to proceed with some caution, although customers will migrate to the new market you are creating from adjacent markets.
+The challenge facing the low-cost entrant into their own new segment of an existing market is to communicate how and why the new market segment is different and important to your customers.

-Another way start ups can redefine the market in which you operate, creating in effect a new market for an existing product, is to look at the market and identify a segment that would buy a new product that hs been specifically designed to address a specific need which isn't being adequately met in the existing products on the market.
+Another way startups can redefine the market in which you operate, creating in effect a new market for an existing product, is to look at the market and identify a segment that would buy a new product that has been specifically designed to address a specific need which isn't being adequately met in the existing products on the market.
 An example of this is Pipedrive, the online sales pipeline management company.
 Rather than compete directly with Salesforce.com, and Dynamics CRM, they resegmented the online CRM software market, creating a new segment of online pipeline management.

 Rather than face the competitive challenges of an existing market, if you can persuade a significant sub-set of that market that a particular characteristic of your new product is radical enough to change the rules and shape of the existing market, then you can open up a new market.
-The theory and practice of entering an existing market as a niche entrant is comprehensively covered in "Blue Ocean Strategy", a fascinating book published a few years ago by W Chan Kim and Renee Mauborgne, the lessons from which I strongly recommend that anyone looking to carve their own distinct niche into an existing market absorb and apply in their start up.
+The theory and practice of entering an existing market as a niche entrant is comprehensively covered in "Blue Ocean Strategy", a fascinating book published a few years ago by W Chan Kim and Renee Mauborgne, the lessons from which I strongly recommend that anyone looking to carve their own distinct niche into an existing market absorb and apply in their start-up.

-When a business model has proven successful in one country but has not yet been introduced in another, this presents a great opportunity for a start up business to "export" that successful business model to another country.
+When a business model has proven successful in one country but has not yet been introduced in another, this presents a great opportunity for a start-up business to "export" that successful business model to another country.
 An example of what we are talking about would be Yandex in Russia or Baidu in China which are their respective countries equivalents of Google, albeit customised and adapted to conform to the needs of the local market.